-In 2011 I discovered the joy that is food blogs and I became obsessed.
+In 2011 I discovered food blogs and I became obsessed.
 It was through this obsession that I discovered gluten free eating.
 I cut out gluten (and most dairy) from my diet and I started feeling a lot better.
 For the first time I made a decision regarding my diet that was actually a step in the right direction.
 However, I was still eating processed garbage, the only difference was that the garbage had the fancy gluten free label on it.

-Since I was still having digestive issues and hormonal imbalances, I decided to go vegetarian about a year later, thinking this would be good for my health.
+Since I was still having digestive issues and hormonal imbalances, I decided to go vegetarian about a year later, shortly after getting married in 2012, thinking this would be good for my health.
 In fact, besides honey I was basically vegan.
 I had read all the “research” connecting saturated fat and heart disease and animal protein and cancer and I believed that by consuming only plant products I would solve all my health woes and be happy and vibrant.
 Although I felt pretty good at first (probably due to a large increase in my intake of vegetables) I soon started to feel even worse than when I started.
 The cramping became a daily thing and I was never anywhere close to regular.
 My skin looked like the skin of a pubescent teenager, and I was as moody and unhappy as one too.
 Clearly, I was not the epitome of health all the “research” claimed I should be.

 Fast forward to September of 2013… I was getting a little desperate because of how poorly I was feeling so I started looking into other ways of eating.
 My meat-loving husband mentioned the paleo diet, probably because he was hoping I’d start eating meat again.
 I began reading about this way of eating and pretty much every claim went against what I thought I knew about nutrition.
 Despite this fact, this diet just made sense to me.
-How does it make more sense to eat some chemical laden product from a factory made of GMO’s and high fructose syrup than it does to eat the animal products humans had been living off of for thousands and thousands of years?